 - "Thank you so much for your firm support of Mi Casa Tu Casa and for making it possible for us to develop the show in its new format.
 We've learned a lot from the four Stages performances in terms of the artistic/technical aspects of the show; but more importantly, we witnessed the impact the material has on communities with a predominantly Latino population.
-The need for culturally-relevant arts is clear and we now have strong feedback showing Mi Casa serves as one option to fill that gap." —Dania Ramos, Education Associate, Luna Stage Company
+The need for culturally-relevant arts is clear and we now have strong feedback showing Mi Casa serves as one option to fill that gap." —Dania Ramos, Playwright

 - "It was a pleasure to host the Stages Festival at the Manchester Branch of the Ocean County Library.
 We received positive feedback from community members who attended and were surprised that a magnificent theatrical performance could happen in the library.
 The actors and actresses delivered a flawless show by engaging the audience and transforming the library into a stage.
 We are excited to host the Stages Festival in the future and provide our community with a wonderful opportunity to experience theatre locally." —Elaine Menken, Teen Services Librarian, Ocean County Library - Manchester Branch

 - "I wanted to give a big thanks to all the folks involved in making The Stages Festival possible.
 It is such an excellent program for families in the community.
 As a former researcher on children’s outcomes I am aware that cultural events (such as plays) are associated with higher academic achievement in children.
 Providing multiple opportunities for all children to enjoy professional theatre is an amazing feat.
 Thank you." —Tami Videon, Parent